+- Regulatory agencies (CARB, SCAQMD, California Public Utilities Commission)

+- Caltrans District 7

+- California Transportation Commission

+- California Energy Commission

 - Trucking industry representatives

-- · Community-based organizations and advocacy groups
+- Community-based organizations and advocacy groups

 - Air quality advocacy groups

 - The Ports of Long Beach and Los Angeles

 - Original equipment manufacturers

 - Utilities

 - Academic institutions

 - Local and regional government agencies (SCAG, COGs, etc.)

 - ZE and NZE technology experts and advocates.

-Participants in this meeting held a robust discussion about the various challenges and opportunities in implementing cleaner truck technology across the county.
+Participants in this meeting held a robust discussion about the various challenges and opportunities in implementing cleaner truck technologies across the county.
 A summary of this meeting can be found in Attachment A.

-With the Board action (Motion 8.1) to place the development of the 710 Clean Truck Program within the Goods Movement Strategic Plan through the RCTI, staff will re-orient that group to focus on the 710 Clean Truck Program as an early action item.
+With the Board action (Motion 8.1) to place the development of the 710 Clean Truck Program within the Goods Movement Strategic Plan through the CCTI, staff will re-orient that group to focus on the 710 Clean Truck Program as an early action item.
 The 710 Clean Truck Program was conceptually defined in the 710 Project draft environmental document; now the details of program implementation will need to be developed.
-Following the January Board action, staff communicated by letter (Attachment B) to each RCTI stakeholder the results of Motion 8.1 and the need for more stakeholder input in advance of the next scheduled RCTI meeting on March 17, 2020 regarding several important questions and key issues that form the crux of the development of the 710 Clean Truck Program.
-These questions and the initial input gathered from RCTI stakeholders is found in Attachment C.
+Following the January Board action, staff communicated by letter (Attachment B) to each CCTI stakeholder the results of Motion 8.1 and the need for more stakeholder input in advance of the next scheduled CCTI meeting in March 2020 regarding several important questions and key issues that form the crux of the development of the 710 Clean Truck Program.
+These questions and the initial input gathered from CCTI stakeholders are found in Attachment C.